wirecardBrasil/qa-test/README.md

 ### GET#/users/:id

-Returns the user by this `id` given on Location header when created.
+Returns the user by his `id` given on Location header when created.

 ## What it is been evaluated